The Solution Is Greater Than You Ever Imagined

 If you add just $100 to that monthly payment, you literally double the principal paid in the beginning, eliminate 108 payments over the life of the loan, save $39,900 in interest costs, and shorten the payoff time from 30 years to 21 years.

 Not bad for an extra $100 per month…

 - Refinance to a Lower Interest Rate: Another strategy is to refinance to a lower interest rate mortgage while keeping the term (pay off date) the same.
 The key is to not take any money out or extend the term when you refinance.
-Your new loan should offer a lower payment due to the reduced interest cost so that when you keep making the same payment as before all the extra will go to principal payoff.
-The nice thing about this strategy is it doesn’t require any additional money out of your pocket to achieve the desired result (unlike the two previous alternatives) because all the savings comes from reduced interest costs.
+Your new loan should offer a lower payment due to the reduced interest cost.
+When you continue making the same payment as before, all the extra will go to principal payoff.
+The nice thing about this strategy is it doesn’t require any additional money out of your pocket to achieve the desired result (unlike the two previous alternatives).
+All the savings comes from reduced interest costs.

 - Downsize to a Lower-Cost Home: Changing homes isn’t for everyone, but I would be remiss as your financial coach to exclude this strategy.
 You could move to a lower cost area or buy a smaller house in the same area.
 The smaller mortgage principal means you can be debt free faster using the same monthly payment.

 The key point to notice about all these early payoff strategies is how they aren’t mutually exclusive.
 You can combine them in various ways to turbo charge results.